microcks/microcks.io/content/documentation/guides/installation/docker-compose.md

 ## Enabling Asynchronous API features

-Support for Asynchronous API features of Microcks are not enabled by default into the `docker-compose.yml` file.
-If you feel your local machine has enough resources to afford it, you can enable them using a slightly different command line.
+The `docker-compose.yml` file does not, by default, support Microcks' asynchronous API features.
+However, if you feel your local machine has enough resources to afford it, you can enable them using a slightly different command line.

-In your terminal use the following command instead:
+In your terminal, use the following command instead:

 ```sh
 docker compose -f docker-compose.yml -f async-addon.yml up -d